Minnesota Counseling License Requirements

 Where can I find a counseling job in Minnesota?

-According to the Bureau of Labor Statistics, counselors work in many areas of the state.
-The Minneapolis-St. Paul-Bloomington metropolitan area, which is partially located in Minnesota, ranks sixth in the country for substance abuse, behavioral disorder, and mental health counselors (5,050 employed) and rehabilitation counselors (2,300 employed).1,4 Southeast Minnesota ranks highly in second place among nonmetropolitan areas for marriage and family therapists (60 employed).2 Minnesota also ranks fifth in the country for the concentration of rehabilitation counseling jobs (3,720) with the Mankato-North Mankato metropolitan area ranking ninth overall (150 employed).4
+According to the Bureau of Labor Statistics (BLS), counselors work in many areas of the state.
+The Minneapolis-St. Paul-Bloomington metropolitan area, which is partially located in Minnesota, ranks eighth in the country for employment of substance abuse, behavioral disorder, and mental health counselors (4,9305,080 employed) and ninth for rehabilitation counselors (1,560 employed).1,4 Northwest Minnesota ranks highly in first place among nonmetropolitan areas for marriage and family therapists (140 employed), followed by Southeast Minnesota (120 employed).2